DIFP and second-level history11 October 2018

 We currently have two bespoke resources for second-level history.

-The first is an ebook of the correspondence relating to the Anglo-Irish Treaty between 1920 and 1922, with an accompanying guide to the Treaty.
+The first is a pdf download of the correspondence relating to the Anglo-Irish Treaty between 1920 and 1922, with an accompanying guide to the Treaty.
 This is relevant to the Treaty case study in 'The pursuit of sovereignty and the impact of partition, 1912-1949'.
-The ebook can be downloaded here, and you can download a copy of the accompanying leaflet here.
+The treaty correspondence can be downloaded here, and you can download a copy of the accompanying leaflet here.

 The second resource is a documentary teaching resource for Junior Cert and Transition Year on the 'Emergency', between 1939 and 1945.
 This has been developed in collaboration with the RIA's Dictionary of Irish Biography, and consists of a selection of documents drawn from the DIFP archive, arranged thematically and augmented with contextual material (including material from the DIB) and a short guide to how the material in the module can be used for Junior Cert history.
 Find out more and download the module here.